jadentheprogrammer06/custom-autoinstall-linux/README.md

+# custom-autoinstall-linux
-# custom-autoinstall-linux - Program that easily installs Useful Linux Programs & PC Gaming/Emulation Software.
-No friction in your installation!
+***Program that easily installs Useful Linux Programs & PC Gaming/Emulation Software.
+No friction in your installation!***

 # ABOUT
   **This program is primarily designed for AMD64 systems running UBUNTU.**
   * **However, People are free to download this and modify/fork it to suit their needs.**
-  * In the future, I plan on forking this program to be compatible with Raspberry Pi and its OS.
+  * **In the future, I plan on forking this program to be compatible with Raspberry Pi and its OS.**

 # Installation Instructions.
   1. **Download this repository and extract the zip archive.**